Religious views of Adolf Hitler

+Hitler seemingly praised Islam during several talks with intimate political and military allies, describing Islam as a religion of warriors.
+Much of these originate with Hitler's Table Talks and the "Last Testament of Adolf Hitler", which are considered unreliable on his religious views and an outright forgery respectively.

 In a speech in 1932, Hitler declared himself "not a Catholic and not a Protestant, but a German Christian".
 The German Christians were a Protestant group that supported Nazi ideology.
-Both Hitler and the Nazi Party promoted "nondenominational" positive Christianity, a movement which rejected most traditional Christian doctrines such as the divinity of Jesus, as well as Jewish elements such as the Old Testament.
-In one widely quoted remark, Hitler described Jesus as an "Aryan fighter" who struggled against "the power and pretensions of the corrupt Pharisees" and Jewish materialism.
-Hitler spoke often of Protestantism and Lutheranism, stating, "Through me the Evangelical Protestant Church could become the established church, as in England" and that the "great reformer" Martin Luther "has the merit of rising against the Pope and the Catholic Church".
+Both Hitler and the Nazi Party promoted "nondenominational" positive Christianity, In one widely-quoted remark, Hitler described Jesus as an "Aryan fighter" who struggled against "the power and pretensions of the corrupt Pharisees" and against Jewish materialism.
+Hitler spoke often of Protestantism and Lutheranism, stating, "Through me the Evangelical Protestant Church could become the established church, as in England", and that the "great reformer" Martin Luther "has the merit of rising against the Pope and the Catholic Church".

-Hitler's regime launched an effort toward coordination of German Protestants into a joint Protestant Reich Church, and moved early to eliminate political Catholicism.
-Even though Nazi leadership was excommunicated from the Catholic Church, Hitler agreed to the Reich concordat with the Vatican, but then routinely ignored it, and permitted persecutions of the Catholic Church.
+In the field of policy, the Nazis applied the practice of Gleichschaltung ('coordination') to the disparate Christian churches in Germany.
+Within months of coming to power, Hitler's régime launched an effort toward coordination of German Protestants into a joint Protestant Reich Church, and also moved early to eliminate political Catholicism.
+Hitler agreed to his 1933 Reich concordat with the Vatican, but then routinely ignored it, and permitted persecutions of the Catholic Church.

 Several historians have insisted that Hitler and his inner circle were influenced by other religions.
 In a eulogy for a friend, Hitler called on him to enter Valhalla but he later stated that it would be foolish to re-establish the worship of Odin (or Wotan) within Germanic paganism.
-Most historians argue he was prepared to delay conflicts for political reasons and that his intentions were to eventually eliminate Christianity in Germany, or at least reform it to suit a Nazi outlook.
+Most historians argue he was prepared to delay conflicts for political reasons and that he had long-term intentions to eliminate Christianity in Germany, or at least to reform it to suit a Nazi outlook.